The Pretribulation Rapture — Truth or Trap?

 There is no text in the New Testament to support the idea that Jesus will come back in two stages separated by seven years.
 This teaching is unknown in theology before the 1830s, where it was launched by members of a small denomination called the Brethren, in England.
 Note carefully, however, that many leading Brethren disagreed with the new discovery and denounced the doctrine as unbiblical.

 The verdict of Campbell Morgan, a leading London evangelical preacher, is significant.
 He had been taught to believe in a double second coming, once for the church and then with the church, but later examination of the theory changed his mind.
 A letter published in Christianity Today (Aug.
 31st, 1959) tells the story:

 The coming of Christ like a thief, Paul says, will take the unbelieving world by surprise.
-It will not be a secret event affecting the church only: "But you, brethren, are not in darkness so that this day should surprise you like a thief" (1 Thess.
+It will not be a secret event affecting the church only: "But you, brothers and sisters, are not in darkness so that the day would surprise you like a thief" (1 Thess.
 5:4).

 Pre-tribs are fond of quoting 1 Thessalonians 4:14 as a text to support a prior coming for the church.
 The text however says that "God will bring with Jesus those who have fallen asleep."
 Jesus, in other words, is seen here coming with the church, having raised the dead and assembled them with the surviving Christians.

-Perhaps the most daring of all attempts to divide the Second Coming into two events separated by seven years is the use of Matthew 24:40: "Then there shall be two men in the field; one will be taken, one will be left.
-Two women will be grinding at the mill; the one shall be taken, and the other left."
+Perhaps the most daring of all attempts to divide the Second Coming into two events separated by seven years is the use of Matthew 24:40: "Then there will be two men in the field; one will be taken, one will be left.
+Two women will be grinding at the mill; the one will be taken, and the other left."